TobiasRitschel/hi-solve/README.md

 ## Examples
 The code is shipped with an example of finding roots of a polynomial (where it is easy to derive closed expressions of derivatives of arbitrary order).

-The example is automatically compiled when installing HI-SOLVE following the above steps.
+The example is automatically compiled when installing Hi-solve following the above steps.
 The source code for the example is located in hi-solve/examples/examples/example_poly.cpp, and the executable (after installation) is located in hi-solve/build/examples/examply_poly and can be run by issuing the following command from the build folder.

 ```
 ./examples/example_poly